hey-network/mainchain/readme.md

 | 3 | Allows progressive release of tokens over time | `npm run test:vesting-trustee:claim` |
 | 4 | Allows the contract owner to revoke a revokable grant | `npm run test:vesting-trustee:revoke` |

-Note that testing of the claiming logic relies on a series of different vesting configurations, where we sample time during the vesting period to ponctually measure tokens that can be claimed and effectively withdrawn.
+Note that testing the claiming logic relies on a series of different vesting configurations, wherein we sample time during the vesting period to ponctually measure tokens that can be claimed and effectively withdrawn.

 #### Visualisation of the linear vesting scheme

-To visualise the evolving tokens vesting over time, simply run `test:vesting-trustee:charts`.
-This will provide ASCII charts such as the following, to help grasp the mechanism of linearity.
+To visualise the evolving token vesting over time, simply run `test:vesting-trustee:charts`.
+This will provide ASCII charts such as the following, which should assist in understanding the linearity mechanism.

 ```
 Claimable tokens over time (vested: 100, cliff days: 25, total days: 100)